Quebec Route 389

 Quebec's Route 389 connects Route 138 adjacent to Baie-Comeau with the Newfoundland and Labrador border, connecting with the Trans-Labrador Highway (Newfoundland and Labrador provincial route 500) to Wabush and Labrador City, and beyond to Goose Bay.
 On its way it skirts the eastern shore of Manicouagan Reservoir.
 The road is the only land connection from Labrador to the rest of North America.
+It is part of Canada's National Highway System.

 Route description

 The Québec North Shore Company and Hydro-Québec completed portions from Route 389 to the Manic 5 hydroelectric project site (km 213), now known as the Daniel-Johnson Dam.

 From km 213, the highway follows a path traditionally used by aboriginal people and explorers, with access to the Hart Jaune Hydroelectric Complex at km 390.
 The town of Gagnon, now torn down, was at km 394.

 From km 317 (gas station and restaurant), the highway is now paved all the way to km 495.

+Route 389 southbound between Mont Wright and Fermont.

+Gravel section of Route 389 northbound near Mont Wright.

 Starting at km 495, the "Fire Lake Mine Road" section was built by unemployed workers during a labour dispute, influenced by the presence of the railway owned by the Québec Cartier Mining Company.
 This section of unpaved road is notoriously known as "the trail."

 From km 495 to the provincial border at km 567 (352 miles from Baie-Comeau), the road is an accident-prone section notorious for its poor surface and sharp curves.